nus-cs2103-AY1617S2/addressbook-level4/docs/DeveloperGuide.md

 **MSS**

-1. User requests to delete a specific task in the list
+1. User requests to delete a specific task in the list.
-2. System deletes the task
+2. System deletes the task.
 Use case ends.

 **Extensions**